Long Beach International Karate Championships: 1967

 Bruce Lee made another appearance at Ed Parker's 1967 U'S. Internationals Karate tournament in Long Beach, California.
 The 1967 video footage has been preserved at a higher quality than the earlier 1964 footage.
 He demonstrates his fast speed, launching quick eye strikes before his opponent can block.
 Lee then performs chi sau while blindfolded, probing for weaknesses in his opponent while scoring with punches and takedowns.
 He then performs the one-inch punch on several volunteers.
-Most notably, Lee then participates in a full-contact sparring bout against sparring partner James Yimm Lee, with both wearing leather headgear.
+Most notably, Lee then participates in a sparring demonstration against sparring partners James Yimm Lee and Guru Dan Inosanto with Inosanto first and Yimm Lee second.
+Lee, Yimm Lee and Inosanto were all wearing leather headgear and full body gear.
 Lee can be seen implementing his Jeet Kune Do concept of economical motion, using Muhammad Ali inspired footwork to keep out of range while counter-attacking with backfists and straight punches.
+He demonstrated and successfully proved the Jeet Kune Do concept of the lead hand being used as a probe to gauge the fight situation.
 He also halts his opponent's attacks with stop-hit side kicks and quickly executes several sweeps and head kicks.
 The opponent is never able to connect with a clean hit, but once manages to come close with a spin kick.
 The fight footage was reviewed by Black Belt magazine in 1995, concluding that "the action is as fast and furious as anything in Lee's films."